fahdi/theme-my-login/readme.txt

 == Changelog ==

+= 4.2.2 =
+* Added the option to remove 'Register' and/or 'Lost Password' links
+* Fixed a bug that sent e-mail from all plugins from this plugins setting

 = 4.2.1 =
 * Fixed a bug that broke other plugins e-mail format
 * Fixed a bug that could break plugin upon upgrade